rrthomas/beetle/README.md

 by Reuben Thomas <rrt@sc3d.org>
 https://github.com/rrthomas/beetle

-Beetle is a virtual machine designed for the Forth language.
+Beetle is a simple virtual machine designed for the Forth language.
 It uses a byte-stream code designed for efficient execution which is binary portable between implementations.
 It has been implemented in C (for POSIX systems) and hand-optimised assembler (for ARM).
 The C implementation should run on any POSIX system; the assembler version runs pForth (see below) at up to